 So you have access to two really cool (and expensive) sports cars, your crew, your camera, and your lighting gear.
-So what do you need to make some awesome photos?
-Some awesome locations.
+What do you need to make some awesome photos?
+Awesome locations.
 Though your subject is the focus of your shot, the background can make all the difference in the final image.
-For instance, if you were shooting commercial photos of a kayak, which would you use: the leech-infested pond in your back yard or a beautiful white-rapid river sandwiched between two majestic mountain peaks.
-Alright, maybe that observation was a little bias.
+For instance, if you were shooting commercial photos of a kayak, which would you use: the leech-infested pond in your back yard or a beautiful white-rapid river sandwiched between two majestic mountain peaks?
+Alright, maybe that observation was a little biased.
 Maybe you have a very nice leech-infested pond.
 The point is location matters.
-Take a look at some of the spots that Pepper Yandell is able to find to photograph a couple of sleek sports cars:
+Take a look at some of the spots that Pepper Yandell finds to photograph a couple of sleek sports cars:

 Note that it doesn’t take a large crew to pull off a shoot.
 The majority of Yandell’s crew were filming the behind-the-scenes video.
 Not a lot of equipment was used either.
 The key grip only used one or two Profoto lights which she changed the locations and angles of between each exposure allowing Yandell to combine all of these photos later in post-processing.